Connect With Us

 The latest addition to our list is likely a familiar name, Crunchyroll, following their recent acquisition of Right Stuf.
 I am happy to report that many of the things that made buying manga from Right Stuf so appealing were kept by Crunchyroll, most notably their sales and high-quality shipping.

-Since they are a recent addition, before including them in this post, I placed and received around ten orders from Crunchyroll to make sure there weren’t any issues or concerns to report.
+Since they are a recent addition, before including them in this post, I placed and received around ten orders from Crunchyroll to ensure there weren’t any issues or concerns to report.
 Fortunately, my experiences with Crunchyroll have been nothing but positive so far.
 They have kept the high-quality shipping standards previously set by Right Stuf, and I have yet to receive a damaged item.
 But, I will note that since I haven’t had any damaged orders, I cannot comment on Crunchyroll’s customer service and their response to said issues.
-Once and if I do, I will be sure to note my experiences.
+Once and if I do, I will note my experiences.

 Where to Buy Manga - Amazon Manga